vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/config/plugins/blog.md

 The theme provides blog feature, and it’s **not** enabled by default.

-You can enable blogging by setting `themeConfig.plugins.blog` to `true`.
+You can enable blogging by setting `plugins.blog` to `true` in theme options.

 For instructions, please see [Blog Intro](../../guide/blog/intro.md).